-I felt indebted to Sophie for encouraging me, giving me the confidence to think it was a real possibility and then putting in the effort and finding the place for me.
-I’d been so sure I’d never be able to find anywhere I’d really made very little made any effort myself.
-Also I was touched that Sophie was prepared to give/loan me money to help me buy the nursery but I wanted to be independent of her.
-I wanted to be able to keep the business and my relationship separate.
+I felt indebted to Sophie for her encouragement, and for putting in the effort and finding the place for me.
+I’d been so negative, so sure I’d never be able to find any suitable premises I’d really made very little made any effort myself.
+I was also touched that Sophie was prepared to give/loan me money to help me buy the nursery.
+But I wanted to be independent of her, I wanted to be able to keep the business and my relationship separate.

-I went to several banks for their support and was shocked with their reaction as they showed no inclination to give me a business loan unless I could provide some security against it.
-I thought the nursery premises would be sufficient but was obviously wrong.
-Sophie pleaded with me when I told her the news and said she would provide sufficient surety to the bank.
+Once we’d found the premises and come up with a business plan I went to several banks for their support and was shocked with their reaction as they showed no inclination to give me a loan unless I could provide some extra security against it – I thought the nursery premises would be sufficient.
+When I told Sophie the news she offered to provide surety to the bank.
 I don’t think she could believe their attitude as she’d always found them very accommodating.

 “One rule for the rich and one for the poor,” I said.
 “To those that have shall be given.”

 I thanked her for her generosity but said I’d see if my parents could help.
 I think she was a little offended but I tried to explain that I didn’t want anything to spoil our relationship if the business went sour.
-I had very different reactions from John, my dad, and Wendy, my mum, when I told them of my idea.
+When I phoned home I had very different reactions from John, my dad, and Wendy, my mum, when I told them of the situation.
 Wendy was pleased I’d found something I wanted to do and offered to help both financially and practically.
-She said she would have no problem guaranteeing a bank loan and could grow plants for me to sell.
+She said she would have no problem guaranteeing a bank loan and would enjoy growing plants for me to sell.
+This was another good idea of Sophie’s.
 John, on the other hand, was very negative about the whole idea.

 “I never saw my son as a businessman,” he said sadly.
 “I think you’ve been too influenced by your current girlfriend and her capitalist father.”